Villa Ephrussi de Rothschild and Villa Kerylos

 Just 15 minutes up the coast from Nice, you’ll find the ‘Billionaire’s Peninsula‘ Saint Jean-Cap-Ferrat, with some of the highest property values in the world.
 Its coastline is dotted with sumptuous estates hidden behind enormous gates and longer driveways, and most villas are only visible from the sea.
-But there are two fabulous villas that you can see, the illustrious Villa Ephrussi de Rothchild and the Villa Kerylos.
+But there are two fabulous villas that you can see, the illustrious Villa Ephrussi de Rothchild and the Villa Kerylos, and soon a third, the Tattooed Villa will reopen.

 Villa Ephrussi de Rothschild